needle-mirror/com.unity.sentis/Documentation~/tensor-fundamentals.md

 If your tensor doesn't match the format the model needs, you might get unexpected results.

-You can use [IOps.Transpose](xref:Unity.Sentis.IOps.Transpose(Unity.Sentis.Tensor)) to convert a tensor to a different format.
+You can use [Ops.Transpose](xref:Unity.Sentis.Ops.Transpose(Unity.Sentis.Tensor)) to convert a tensor to a different format.
 Refer to [Create and modify tensors](do-basic-tensor-operations.md) for more information.

 Refer to [Create input for a model](create-an-input-tensor.md) for more information if you need to convert a texture to a tensor in a specific format.